foyer-meo/swagger-ui/README.md

 # Swagger UI responsive theme

+## Customizations

+This is already a forked project which was subject to some major redesign and a much cleaner user interface compared to the original swagger-ui.

+However it is still not DRY enough for my taste which is why I removed some elements we have no use for.

+* only display content type selection when there is more than 1 possible format
+* hide main header
+* hide disclaimer
+* hide url and token

+## Original

 With inspiration from the [Auth0 api explorer](https://auth0.com/docs/apiv2) the original Swagger UI repo is modified to use a responsive layout.

 [![Swagger Theme example](dist/images/Swagger_explorer.png)](http://ecs.bobbytech.dk/api)